The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 The Psychology They’re Exploiting

-Insurance companies employ behavioral economists who understand exactly how we think:
+Insurance companies understand exactly how we think:

 Status Quo Bias: We prefer things to stay the same.
 Switching feels like risk, even when staying costs more.